bearerlab/memri-ela-vs-std/02_roi_analysis/README.md

 Please see the **[Bearer Lab ROI Measurement Repo](https://github.com/bearerlab/memri-roi-measurement)** for more detailed information and instructions on use.
 Briefly, ROI anatomy is identified and notated manually by users, input images are organized in a directory.
 User-modified feeder script provides ROI information to subsequent scripts for intensity measurements and generation of a CSV file that compiles ROI information from across a large dataset of NIfTI images.
 For instance, in Fig. 3, we measured intensity statistics from 8 ROIs, in 23 mice separated into 2 groups (Std and ELA), and across 3 conditions (BL-PreMn, HC, and TMT).
 R Markdown files provide code used for data curation for statistical analysis and graphical visualization.

 To run these scripts/markdown files, individualized data will be needed as input.
+For markdown analyses, variable labels/levels will also require customization.

 **Associated Figures/Tables:**
 - Figure 3-4 (ROI comparisons of signal intensity magnitudes, and Comparisons to c-fos+ staining)